jupyter-book/jupyter-book/docs/advanced/sphinx.md

 ### Fine control of parsing and execution

-As discussed in [the components of Jupyter Book](intro/jupyter-book-components), two of the principe components of Jupyter Book are sphinx extensions;
+As discussed in [the components of Jupyter Book](intro/jupyter-book-components), two of the principle components of Jupyter Book are sphinx extensions;
 MyST-Parser, for Markdown parsing, and MyST-NB, for notebook execution and output rendering.

 These two extensions are highly customisable *via* Sphinx configuration.